Jayantbhoj/Jayantbhoj/README.md

 - 👋 Hi, I’m @Jayantbhoj
-- 👀 I’m interested in ... opensource, computer vision, image procesessing, machine learning and development.
+- 👀 I’m interested in ... opensource, computer vision, image processing, machine learning, and development.
-- 🌱 I’m currently learning ... c++
+- 🌱 I’m currently learning ... c++ and react
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
 Jayantbhoj/Jayantbhoj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.